HasibulRupok/Virtual-Assistant/ReadMe.txt

     wikipedia
     pyjokes

-to run this code install them:
+to run this code install this packages by this command:
     pip install SpeechRecognition
     pip install pyttsx3
     pip install PyAudio